 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients who were prescribed antipsychotic drugs.
-These medications are sometimes used for treating several conditions, including cognitive disorders.
+This is the percent of residents who were given antipsychotic drugs.
+These medications are sometimes used for a variety of conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication